September 3 - 4

 Dr. Yogendra Chaudhry

-VP of Professional Services,
+VP of Professional Services

-ECO Canada
+at ECO Canada

 Dr. Ravidya Burrowes brings 30 years of experience in sustainability, climate adaptation, and the blue economy across the Caribbean.
 She has worked with the UNFCCC and IDB on marine policy and climate resilience, applying science to policy to support sustainable development.